Azure/ResourceModules/arm/Microsoft.Management/managementGroups/readme.md

-# Management groups `[Microsoft.Management/managementGroups]`
+# Management Groups `[Microsoft.Management/managementGroups]`

-This template will prepare the Management group structure based on the provided parameter.
+This template will prepare the management group structure based on the provided parameter.

 This module has some known **limitations**: